• Skip to primary navigation

 Apple and blackberry crumble Pinterest image.

-An easy blackberry and apple crumble recipe made with juicy foraged blackberries and tart Bramley apples, finished with a flapjack-style oat crumble topping!
+An easy apple and blackberry crumble recipe with juicy foraged blackberries and tart Bramley apples, topped with a flapjack-style oat crumble!

 Blackberry and apple crumble in a red pie dish with a jug of custard.

-My youngest loves going into the field to pick the blackberries, and then climbing up our old apple tree to get the best cooking apples!
+My youngest daughter loves going into the field next to our house and picking ripe blackberries, and then climbing up our old apple tree (with a bit of help from me) to get the best Bramleys!

 The crumble topping is super easy too.
 There's no traditional rubbing-in required.
 Melted butter is poured over the sugar, flour, and oats, which makes a delicious sweet crumble to top the Autumn fruits.